- Female students and employees are under-represented in STEM-related fields.

 Data from education bodies UCAS and HESA shows women make up 35% of STEM students in higher education in the UK, for example.

-UK Female student enrollment by subject
+UK enrollment of women in STEM, by subject

 Women in the UK comprise about a third of those enrolled in physical science courses (like physics, chemistry and astronomy) and a similar proportion of mathematical science courses.
 But the lure of computer sciences and engineering and technology subjects is considerably less, with UK women constituting only about a fifth of the student body for these courses.